-Paying estimated taxes is one way to make sure you're giving the Internal Revenue Service enough money during the year to avoid owing a lump sum at filing time—or worse, incurring penalties.
-Generally, people who have incomes that aren't subject to tax withholding should consider making estimated payments.
-Types of income without withholding include self-employment income, rental income, investment income and capital gains.
+Paying estimated taxes helps to ensure that you're giving the Internal Revenue Service (IRS) enough money during the year to avoid owing a lump sum at filing time—or, even worse, incurring penalties.
+Taxpayers should consider making estimated tax payments if they earn certain types of income that aren't subject to tax withholding.
+These can include self-employment income, rental income, investment income, and capital gains.

 The Estimated Tax Penalty